 Earn your Android 7.0 certificate

-2016’s big Android update has arrived.
-Android 7.0 Nougat doesn’t radically change the way the system looks on the surface, but just one layer below it’s a very different experience.
+2016’s big Android update has been slowly rolling out to more and more phones since its late summer release.
+Android 7.0 Nougat doesn’t radically change the way the system looks on the surface, but just one layer below it’s a very different, and surprisingly much improved, experience.

 Google has brought back some of the feature-richness that used to separate Android from iOS.
 Getting to grips with all of the new bits may take a while.
 However, these Android 7.0 Nougat tips and tricks will give you a head start.